vippsas/vipps-woocommerce/readme.txt

  * Filter: 'woo_vipps_express_checkout_available': Takes a boolean availability argument and the gateway and must return true or false.
  * Filter: 'woo_vipps_cart_express_checkout_button': Recieves a complete button text and the URL needed to proceed to the express checkout page.
  * Filter: 'woo_vipps_express_checkout_banner': Receives a message with an express checkout button and an URL for the same, should return a message for the express checkout banner normally shown on the checkout page
+ * Filter: 'woo_vipps_spinner': takes one argument which is a 'wait' spinner for certain pages

 = Shortcodes =
  * [woo_vipps_express_checkout_button] will print the express checkout button if valid